rogerbinns/make-app-container/README.rst

 What does it do?
 ================

+This is an experiment.
+You should consider docker or podman as better alternatives.
+This is a closer alternative to tools like firejail.

 This script creates a container, and then adds a control script in ~/.local/bin which auto-starts the container, runs an app inside, and stops the container afterwards if not still in use.
 It is like the container is local host program.

-You should also consider docker or podman.
-This is a closer alternative to tools like firejail.

 Example
 =======